TheArturthur/CoppermindScraper/Cosmere/Lukel.md

 ## Appearance and Personality
- by  botanicaxu  With his step-siblings
+ by  botanicaxu  With his half-siblings
 Lukel is of average Arelene height with a lean build and a strikingly handsome hawkish face.
 His hair is parted in the center and flopped down on either side of his face.
 He likes to wear customarily fashionable outfits, like a gold-embroidered blue vest and tan trousers.
 He has a good and loving relationship with his family.
 Lukel likes to quip and constantly teases his family and friends.
 Lukel is a very good merchant; when he closes a good deal, he becomes proud, jovial and makes even more jokes.